 The power stroke is 12″, and there is an axle-to-axle width of 22″.
 Those aren’t the most impressive of figures, but that explains the lower price point.
 Thus, this is an excellent option for those just getting into using a crossbow.
 While it may not have the highest specs, it still has that brilliant build quality and reliability.

-Which disadvantages must you keep in mind?
-As we’ve mentioned, the specs here aren’t the highest.
+What could be better: As we’ve mentioned, the specs here aren’t the highest.
 That’s shown by the velocity, which does limit the distance that you can fire your bolts.

 More features: 4×32 multi-reticle scope, two 22 inches Headhunter Arrows, lightweight quiver, rope cocking device, lube wax